Edward A., SWF003559, Acquitted of both first degree murder and second degree murder on November 18, 2004

 The judge was bothered that Addison's client had won the trial so he gave him the maximum for the lesser offense

-Addison calls this the victory tax
+this is called the victory tax

 That's when the life sentence charge or charges are beaten and the judge gives the maximum for whatever is left